Macroeconomics: New Keynesian response

-New Keynesian economists responded to the new classical school by adopting rational expectations and focusing on developing micro-founded models that were immune to the Lucas critique.
-Like classical models, new classical models had assumed that prices would be able to adjust perfectly and monetary policy would only lead to price changes.
+New Keynesian economists responded to the new classical school by adopting rational expectations and focusing on developing microfounded models immune to the Lucas critique.
+Like classical models, new classical models assumed that prices would adjust perfectly and that monetary policy would only lead to price changes.
 New Keynesian models investigated sources of sticky prices and wages due to imperfect competition, which would not adjust, allowing monetary policy to impact quantities instead of prices.
-Stanley Fischer and John B. Taylor produced early work in this area by showing that monetary policy could be effective even in models with rational expectations when contracts locked in wages for workers.
+Stanley Fischer and John B. Taylor produced early work in this area by showing that monetary policy could be effective even in rational-expectations models when contracts locked in workers' wages.
 Other new Keynesian economists, including Olivier Blanchard, Janet Yellen, Julio Rotemberg, Greg Mankiw, David Romer, and Michael Woodford, expanded on this work and demonstrated other cases where various market imperfections caused inflexible prices and wages leading in turn to monetary and fiscal policy having real effects.
-Other researchers focused on imperferctions in labor markets, developing models of efficiency wages or search and matching (SAM) models, or imperfections in credit markets like Ben Bernanke.
+Other researchers focused on imperfections in labor markets, developing models of efficiency wages or search and matching (SAM) models, or imperfections in credit markets like Ben Bernanke.

 By the late 1990s, economists had reached a rough consensus.
-The market imperfections and nominal rigidities of new Keynesian theory was combined with rational expectations and the RBC methodology to produce a new and popular type of models called dynamic stochastic general equilibrium (DSGE) models.
+The market imperfections and nominal rigidities of new Keynesian theory were combined with rational expectations and the RBC methodology to produce a new and popular type of models called dynamic stochastic general equilibrium (DSGE) models.
 The fusion of elements from different schools of thought has been dubbed the new neoclassical synthesis.
 These models are now used by many central banks and are a core part of contemporary macroeconomics.

 2008 financial crisis

-The 2008 financial crisis, which led to the Great Recession, led to major reassessment of macroeconomics, which as a field generally had neglected the potential role of financial institutions in the economy.
-After the crisis, macroeconomic researchers have turned their attention in several new directions:
+The 2008 financial crisis and the subsequent Great Recession were the first events to lead to a major reassessment of macroeconomics.
+This field had generally neglected the specific role of financial institutions in the economy.
+After the crisis, macroeconomic researchers have turned their attention to several new directions: